aparrish/seaduck/README.md

 By [Allison Parrish](https://www.decontextualize.com/)

-Sea Duck is a rough-draft JavaScript framework for producing narratives through simulation.
+Sea Duck is a minimally opinionated rough-draft JavaScript framework for producing narratives through simulation.
 All you have to do is define a list of nouns, a list of actions that happen to those nouns (thereby producing events), and a [Tracery](http://tracery.io) grammar to turn those events into text.

 Note: This library uses a number of ES6 features ([maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map),